-11.32.
-SI Units, Exemptions - Consumer Commodities. - The requirements for statements of quantity in SI units (except for those in Section 10.10.
+- 11.32.
+SI Units, Exemptions Consumer Commodities.
+The requirements for statements of quantity in SI units (except for those in Section 10.10.
 Packaged Seed and Section 11.22.
 Camera Film, Video Recording Tape, Audio Recording Tape and Other Image and Audio Recording Media Intended for Retail Sale and Consumer Use) in Section 6.
-Declaration of Quantity: Consumer Packages shall not apply to:
+Declaration of Quantity: Consumer Packages shall not apply to: - (a) foods packaged at the retail store level;

-- (a) foods packaged at the retail store level; - (b) random weight packages (see Sections 2.4.
+- (b) random weight packages (see Sections 2.4.
 Random Package and 11.1.
-Random Packages); - (c) package labels printed before February 14, 1994; - (d) meat and poultry products subject to the Federal Meat or Poultry Products Inspection Acts; - (e) tobacco or tobacco products; - (f) any beverage subject to the Federal Alcohol Administration Act; - (g) any product subject to the Federal Insecticide, Fungicide, and Rodenticide Act; - (h) drugs and cosmetics subject to the Federal Food, Drug and Cosmetic Act; - (i) nutrition labeling information.

-11.33.
-U.S. Customary Units, Exemptions - Consumer Commodities. - The requirements for statements of quantity in U.S. customary units shall not apply to packages that bear appropriate SI units.
-This exemption does not apply to foods, drugs, or cosmetics or to packages subject to regulation by the FTC, meat and poultry products subject to the Federal Meat or Poultry Products Inspection Acts, and tobacco or tobacco products. (www.fsis.usda.gov/wps/portal/fsis/topics/rulemaking/federal-meat-inspection-act).
+Random Packages); - (c) package labels printed before February 14, 1994; - (d) meat and poultry products subject to the Federal Meat or Poultry Products Inspection Acts; - (e) tobacco or tobacco products; - (f) any beverage subject to the Federal Alcohol Administration Act; - (g) any product subject to the Federal Insecticide, Fungicide, and Rodenticide Act; - (h) drugs and cosmetics subject to the Federal Food, Drug and Cosmetic Act; - (i) nutrition labeling information. - 11.33.
+U.S. Customary Units, Exemptions Consumer Commodities.
+The requirements for statements of quantity in U.S. customary units shall not apply to packages that bear appropriate SI units.
+This exemption does not apply to foods, drugs, or cosmetics or to packages subject to regulation by the FTC, meat and poultry products subject to the Federal Meat or Poultry Products Inspection Acts, and tobacco or tobacco products.
+(See Appendix C. Reference Information for Packaged Commodities with Labeling Requirements Specified in Federal Laws and Regulations.)
 (Added 1999)